TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::{prf:example}
 :label: Ex:LinSystems:SolutionFromRREF

-We find the solution of the linear system with the following augmented matrix, which is already in row reduced echelon:
+We find the solution to the linear system with the following augmented matrix, which is already in row reduced echelon:

 $$
 \left(\begin{array}{rrrrr|r}1 & 0 & 2 & 0 & 3 & 6\\0 & 1 & -3 & 0 &-4 & 7\\0 & 0 & 0 & 1 & 5 & 8\\\end{array}\right).